xinampa/Opentrons-0T2/Readme.md

  Need to import json to sql server should be able to convert to sql database format

- Write a function to pull date from Sql server
+ Write a function to pull data from Sql server.